 - Don’t try to hold on to the fence or stand behind the planes when they are ready to take off.

-- Use one of the bars as your home base.
+- Use a Maho beach bar as your home base.
 If the Sunset Bar is crowded try Guy’s Driftwood Boat Bar.

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.

 Two Traveling Texans is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.